uclaacm/studio-creative-tutorials/ShaderGraph/README.md

 | [Toon Shader Tutorial](https://roystan.net/articles/toon-shader.html) | [*Return of the Obra Dinn* Devlog](https://forums.tigsource.com/index.php?topic=40832.msg1363742#msg1363742) | [Waving Grass Tutorial](https://lindenreidblog.com/2018/01/07/waving-grass-shader-in-unity/) |

 ### What is a shader?
 Now that you've seen a few examples of interesting shaders, you may be wondering, "What is a shader?"
 The term **shader** is used to refer to several related concepts, but in the broadest sense a shader is a program that runs on the GPU instead of the CPU.
-This includes compute shaders and ray tracing shaders, but for the purposes of this tutorial, we are interested in graphics pipeline shaders.
-These shaders calculate what color pixels should be, or in other words, determine what you see on the screen.
+For the purposes of this tutorial, we are interested in graphics pipeline shaders, which take some input (e.g. an image, colors, position of an object) and then do math to figure out what color the pixels on your screen should be.

 For the rest of this tutorial, we will use shader to refer to this type of graphics pipeline shader specifically, unless otherwise noted, but you can read more about these other kinds of shaders at the links provided in [Additional Resources](#additional-resources) below.
 These graphics pipeline shaders run during the rendering step of Unity's graphics pipelines, which you can learn more about [here](https://github.com/uclaacm/studio-creative-tutorials/blob/fall-21/Post%20Processing/Dictionary/Render%20Pipelines.md).